CVE-2025-59617: CWE-416 Use After Free in Qualcomm, Inc. Snapdragon

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, limit local access to affected devices and avoid processing multiple IOCTL calls with the same buffer file descriptor input where possible.
+Until an official fix is released, limit local access to affected devices and avoid processing multiple IOCTL calls with the same buffer file descriptor input if possible.
+Monitor Qualcomm's advisories for updates on patches or mitigations.

 CVE-2025-59617: CWE-416 Use After Free in Qualcomm, Inc. Snapdragon